 - Save the form to your desktop or device

-- Send your completed form by email to email@example.com or post to Service Complaints Ombudsman, PO Box 72252, London SW1P 9ZZ
+- Send your completed form by email to email@example.com or post to SCOAF, PO Box 72252, London SW1P 9ZZ

-- If you have any difficulty completing the form, contact our Enquires and Referrals Team on 0207 877 3450 who will be able to assist you
+If you have any difficulty completing the form, contact our Enquiries and Referrals Team on 0207 877 3450 for assistance.

 Timeframes for processing your application